 So yay, I’m finally done with the first part of my Osaka trip.
 I haven’t finished blogging about my other out-of-the-country trips yet but we’ll get there… someday 🙂

-I’ll be tagging my Osaka posts using the Osaka 2019 tag for easier tracking 🙂
+I’ll be tagging my Japan posts using the Japan 2019 tag for easier tracking 🙂